ReachFive/reachfive-ios-future/TROUBLESHOOTING.md

-# Problems encourtered while creating an app
+# Problems encourtered while creating an app using this Pod

 1. Don't forget use_frameworks! in the Podfile